 This was a monthly support program where NCHF volunteers, in partnership with Kiwassa Neighbourhood Community Center, provided free meals to the local people at Hastings and Nanaimo Street at East Vancouver.

 - May 2015 Nepal Earthquake Victim Immediate Support

 On April 25, 2015, an earthquake struck in Nepal with a magnitude of 7.8, followed by several strong aftershocks.
 The main epicentre of the disastrous earthquake was in Gorkha District.
 The quakes killed more than 9,000 people, and left many homeless and in desperate need of shelter, medical help and food.
 NHCF was actively involved in raising funds to support for those victims in need.
 We received cooperation from many volunteers for our efforts.
 We also received generous support from many local, national and international individuals and organizations.
-With the raised funds, we were able to provided immediate relief supports such as tents, blankets, food and medical supplies to Nepal earthquake victims in various parts of Nepal.
+With the raised funds, we were able to provided immediate relief support such as tents, blankets, food and medical supplies to earthquake victims in various parts of Nepal.

 1. Mirkot & Dhuwakot VDC, Gorkha – 100 tents – cost NRs.76K

 (61 families from Mirkot VDC and 64 families from Dhuwakot VDC, additional 25 tents were purchased and provided by local volunteer Narayan Adhikari).